leonardosolari/BitProwler/README.md

 #### Prowlarr Integration
 - **Unified Search**: Seamlessly search across all your Prowlarr-configured indexers with a single query.
 - **Advanced Sorting**: Sort search results by seeders, size, or publish date to find exactly what you need.
+Your choice is saved across app launches.
 - **Smart Filtering**: Create and manage custom keyword filters to include or exclude results based on your criteria.
 Apply filters with AND/OR logic.
 - **Search History**: Quickly access your recent searches.

 #### qBittorrent Management
 - **Live Torrent List**: View and monitor all your active torrents with real-time updates on progress, speed, and status.
+Sorting preferences are saved.
 - **Comprehensive Actions**:
     - Pause, resume, and force start torrents.
     - Delete torrents (with or without downloaded data).